fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

 .. raw:: html

     <p>
-    We use the FRED-MD dataset for developing and validating the random forest model.
     As discussed in <a href=https://fg-research.com/blog/general/posts/fred-md-overview.html
     target="_blank">our previous post</a>, the FRED-MD dataset is updated on a monthly basis.
     The monthly releases are referred to as <i>vintages</i>.
 Each vintage includes the data